AutoViML/AutoViz/README.md

 ## Usage
 Discover how to use AutoViz in this Medium article.

-In the AutoViz directory, open a Jupyter Notebook or the command terminal and use the following code to instantiate the AutoViz_Class.
-Note: You no longer need to use ```from autoviz.AutoViz_Class import AutoViz_Class```.
-Instead, simply run:
+In the AutoViz directory, open a Jupyter Notebook or open a command palette (terminal) and use the following code to instantiate the AutoViz_Class.
+You can simply run this code step by step:

 ```python
 from autoviz import AutoViz_Class